muldjord/skyscraper/docs/FAQ.md

 <details>
   <summary>Expand answer...</summary>

 **A:** The RetroPie-Setup script installs the Skyscraper executable in a location that is not normally searched by the system when looking for executables.
-You can create a link to a location that is searched through to remedy this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
-You might have to type in your sudo password.
-For RetroPie default is `raspberry`.
+For ease of use you can create a link to a location that is searched by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
+You might be asked for your sudo password, for RetroPie default is `raspberry`.
 If that command was succesful you should now be able to run Skyscraper simply with `Skyscraper` followed by any options you need.
 </details>